-Variance 2024 Actuals Retirements Departure from Existing Roles Move Within Organization Vacancies To Be Filled New Roles New Arrival in Existing Roles Temps / Interns / Students 2025 Bridge Year
+Variance 2024 Actuals Retirements Departure from Existing Roles Move Within Organization Eliminated Roles Vacancies To Be Filled New Roles New Arrival in Existing Roles Temps / Interns / Students 2025 Bridge Year

-85.7 -2.2 -6.1 -1.6 -2.6 3.5 1.8 11.6 -2.3 87.9
+85.7 -2.2 -6.3 -1.6 -2.4 3.5 2.6 10.8 -2.3 87.9

-FTEs Change in FTE: S 2.1
+FTEs Change in FTEs 2.1

-Change in FTE: s (%) 2%
+Change in FTE s (%) 2%

 \$ 13,948,381 \$ 15,468,506

-Compensation • Change ir n Compensation \$ 1,520,125
+Compensation Change in Compensation \$ 1,520,125

-Change in n Compensation (%) 11%
+Change in n Compensation າ (%) 11%

-- 13 Details of the new and eliminated roles are as follows: - Project Lead/Operations Excellence Manager role, created in 2023, eliminated when the individual was promoted to Director, Meter to Cash - Quality Assurance Specialist role, created in 2023, eliminated - Senior Payroll Specialist role shifted from a full-time to a part-time role - New Director of Finance role, created in 2024, fully recognized in headcount - A new Manager of Governance role not yet hired, as described in New and Eliminated positions above

-- Several existing vacant roles, including the Supervisor of Accounting role, the anticipated replacement of a PLT sub-foreperson following a retirement, and a vacant Meter Technician role not yet hired - Of note, as of early 2025, two roles additional roles have been posted for 2025 which are were not included in the Bridge Year Forecast. - The Manager, Customer Service is early re-hiring for a position that was eliminated when the Supervisor, Customer Service role was established in 2024 in order to support Customer Service improvements required to address Customer Engagement survey results in 2024. - The Director, Engineering & Operations role was posted following the recommendation of the Review and internal assessment of the need for this role materializing more quickly than anticipated.

-2026 Bridge Year Forecast vs. 2025 Test Year Forecast
+- 2 Details of the new and eliminated roles are as follows: - Creation of a new PLT apprentice role and a new Technical Service Technician role. - Elimination of the Engineering in Training role in the engineering team. - Project Lead/Operations Excellence Manager role, created in 2023, was eliminated when the individual was promoted to Director, Meter to Cash. - A new Manager of Governance role planned but not yet hired. - Several existing vacant roles, including the Supervisor of Accounting role, the anticipated replacement of a PLT sub-foreperson following a retirement, and a vacant Meter Technician role not yet hired. - Of note, as of early 2025, two roles additional roles have been posted for 2025 which are were not included in the Bridge Year Forecast. - The Manager, Customer Service is early re-hiring for a position that was eliminated when the Supervisor, Customer Service role was established in 2024 in order to support Customer Service improvements required to address Customer Engagement survey results in 2024. - The Director, Engineering & Operations role was posted following the recommendation of the Review and internal assessment of the need for this role materializing more quickly than anticipated. - 21 2026 Bridge Year Forecast vs. 2025 Test Year Forecast - There is a net increase of 17.3 FTEs, or 20% more, in the 2026 Test Year Forecast compared to the 2025 Bridge Year forecast, based on the filling existing vacant roles across the Organization, adding new roles recommended in the Review including new

-There is a net increase of 17.3 FTEs, or 20% more, in the 2026 Test Year Forecast compared to the 2025 Bridge Year forecast, based on the filling existing vacant roles across the Organization, adding new roles recommended in the Review including new apprentices, intern and student roles.
-Accordingly, total compensation increased by \$2,560,688, or 17%, reflecting the cost of the new roles.
+- 1 apprentices, intern and student roles.
+Accordingly, total compensation increased by - 2 \$2,560,688, or 17%, reflecting the cost of the new roles.
 See Table 4-34 below.